Vyral/base-template/_posts/2018-08-23-welcome-to-our-property-of-the-week-407-caddy-avenue.md

 {% include pullquote.html %}

 Moving on, the dry bar located in the hall between the kitchen and great room is the perfect feature to marry these spaces.
-Its custom maple cabinetry is the same as that found elsewhere throughout the home, such as in the kitchen—where you’ll also find a huge two-tier center island and plenty of storage solutions.
+Its custom maple cabinetry is the same as that found elsewhere throughout the home, such as in the kitchen—where you’ll also find a huge two-tier center island and plenty of storage solutions. &nbsp;

 With heated floors throughout, this home has everything you need including a main-floor master with en suite, solid oak doors, and custom upgrades.

-Of course, this is just a glimpse into its features. **To see everything we’ve mentioned yourself, feel free to watch our full tour in the video above.** You can also check out the listing for this property **[here.](https://www.zillow.com/homedetails/407-Caddy-Ave-Moorhead-MN-56560/89288293_zpid/){: target="_blank"}**
+**To see everything we’ve mentioned yourself, feel free to watch our full tour in the video above.** You can also check out the listing for this property **[here.](https://www.zillow.com/homedetails/407-Caddy-Ave-Moorhead-MN-56560/89288293_zpid/){: target="_blank"}**

+**Full Home Features:**

+- Oak Doors & Trim throughout<br>- Heated Floors throughout the main floor except for additional sunroom<br>- Vinyl Windows throughout<br>- Central Vac<br>- New Marathon Water Heater<br>- Brand New Upgrade Laminate Flooring<br>- Hardwired Back-Up Generator<br>- Fully Finished Heated Garage with Hot & Cold Water, Floor Drain & Heated Floors<br>- Curb Edging, Patio, Sprinkler System & Gas Hookup for the Grill<br>- Backs up to Hole 10 at the Moorhead Country Club<br>- HOA of $100 a month, paid quarterly. &nbsp;Covers Lawn Care, Snow Removal & Exterior Building Insurance

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.